House of Tudor: In popular culture

 Numerous feature films are based on Tudor history.
-Queen Elizabeth has been in special favorite for filmmakers for generations.
+Queen Elizabeth I has been a particular favorite for filmmakers for generations.
 According to Elizabeth A. Ford and Deborah C. Mitchell, images of Elizabeth I move: "fast-forward across film history, unforgettable, iconic images: the stately bearing; the red wigs; the high forehead; the long, aristocratic nose; the alabaster makeup; the pearl-drop earrings; the stiff, ornate ruffs; the fingers dripping with jewels; and the gowns, with yards and yards of white satin, purple velvet, gold, and silver ornamented and sparkling with rubies, diamonds, and more pearls.
 Even a schoolchild would be hard-pressed to mistake her for any other monarch."